Best treatment for blemishes and dark spots

 What causes dark spots and hyperpigmentation?

-Dark spots happen when the skin makes too much melanin.
+Dark spots occur when the skin produces excessive melanin.
 This can be due to sun exposure, aging, or acne scars.
-Things like sun exposure, hormonal changes, inflammation, and certain medicines can cause this.
+Conditions such as sun exposure, hormonal changes, inflammation, and certain medications can also cause this.

 What are the common types of dark spots?